VRF (Virtual Routing and Forwarding) is a network virtualization technology that allows a router to have multiple independent routing tables.

 This leads to a serious risk of traffic leakage between customers, since the ISP router doesn't distinguish between Customer 1 and Customer 2's routes.

-This means Customer 1 could potentially reach Customer 2’s network if we’re not careful, a serious security risk.What we really need in this situation is a way to completely separate the routes used to reach Customer 1 from the routes used to reach Customer 2.
+This means Customer 1 could potentially reach Customer 2's network if we're not careful, a serious security risk.What we need is a way to completely separate Customer 1's routes from Customer 2's routes.
+This is exactly what Virtual Routing and Forwarding (VRF) allows us to achieve.

 Answer the question below